V4Fire/Client/src/core/component/queue-emitter/README.md

 const
   eventEmitter = new QueueEmitter();

-// These listeners is invoked only when all specified events was emitted eventEmitter.on(new Set(['foo', 'bar']), () => {
+// These listeners will be invoked only when all specified events are fired eventEmitter.on(new Set(['foo', 'bar']), () => {
   console.log('Crash!');
 });

-// This listener does not have any events to listen, and it will be invoked after calling the .drain method eventEmitter.on(undefined, () => {
+// This listener does not have any events to listen.
+// It will be invoked after calling the `drain` method. eventEmitter.on(undefined, () => {
   console.log('Boom!');
 });